Bill Leggatt

 Lieutenant colonel William Murray Leggatt GBR DSO (2 September 1900 – 13 August 1946) was an English officer in the British Army and amateur cricketer who played in 11 first-class cricket matches between 1926 and 1933.
 He served in the Royal Artillery, commanding Royal Artillery regiments during the North African campaign in World War II.

 Early life

 Leggatt was born at Crail in Fife in 1900, the son of Ernest and Jesse Leggatt.
 His father served in the Indian Civil Service.
+His sister Hester Leggatt later worked for MI5.

 Legatt was educated at Parkside Prep School and Winchester College.
 He was an "excellent athlete" at school, played in the cricket, rugby union and football teams at Winchester and was described as "the most effective bowler" in the school side in his final year.
 He was considered a particularly good Winchester College footballer at school and played soccer as a full back or centre-half - he was described as "a very cool player" and a "really big man" in 1920 whilst playing for an Army side.